All Products

 image

 5. View indexing tasks.
-After a file is changed, wait about 3 minutes.
-You can then see the automatically triggered index-building task in the operation records list.
+After a file changes, wait about 3 minutes.
+The automatically triggered index-building task appears in the operation records list.

 Timed update